 Dr Andrew Robertson

-Director of US Regulatory Policy, Merck Research Laboratories; and Gates Cambridge Scholar (2001)
+Director of Global Regulatory Policy, Merck & Co. and Gates Cambridge Scholar (2001).

 Professor David Runciman